cloudflare/cloudflare-docs/content/dns/dnssec/multi-signer-dnssec/about.md

 # About multi-signer DNSSEC

 {{<Aside>}}
-This is a simplified explanation to give you context and clarify what you will be setting up if you proceed to [set up multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup//).
+This is a simplified explanation to give you context and clarify what you will be configuring if you proceed to [set up multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup//).
 For technical details refer to [RFC 8901](https://datatracker.ietf.org/doc/html/rfc8901).
+To read more about what is involved in DNSSEC, check [How DNSSEC works](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/).
 {{</Aside>}}

 ## How it works